 Infant planetary nebulae sometimes show evidence of a bipolar flow, as in the case of the Butterfly Nebula or Ant Nebula.
 In deep exposures, the matter ejected at the precursor Mira-variable stage can sometimes also be detected as an extended halo.

 Although the density of ionized gas in a planetary nebula is higher than that of the surrounding interstellar medium, it is still extremely low by everyday standards.
-Densities range from about 103 particles/cm3 to as much as 106 particles/cm3 in the clumpier parts of young nebulae.
+Densities range from about 103 particles per cubic centimeter to as much as 106 particles per cubic centimeter in the clumpier parts of young nebulae.
 The temperature of the nebular gas averages about 10,000 K, with a range of 8,000 K to 23,000 K, depending on the individual nebula, the location within the nebula, and the method used to derived the temperature (for example, observations of He I recombination lines tend to give lower temperatures than those derived from H I recombination lines).

-With a typical expansion speed of 20-30 km/s, the material in a planetary nebula becomes too spread out to be visible after 10,000-50,000 years.
+With a typical expansion speed of 20-30 kilometers per second, the material in a planetary nebula becomes too spread out to be visible after 10,000–50,000 years.

 The most widely used scheme to classify planetary nebulae by their appearance has been the Vorontsov-Velyaminov scheme.
 However, in recent years, the use of more powerful instruments, such as the Hubble Space Telescope, and electronic detection methods have revealed a much greater diversity in the morphology of planetary nebulae than was previously realized.
 To the list of known objects conforming to the classical ring and disk shapes have been added other, often young planetary nebulae, with more complex shapes.
 Roughly one-tenth of planetary nebulae have a prominent bipolar structure.
 A few are significantly asymmetric.